 I feel Mama Tried is probably one of the most anticipated shows in the Mid-West for the soul fact that it moves you and warms your soul in the dead of a winter.
 Scott Johnson and Warren Heir, curator and owners of Mama Tried not only put on one of the best curated motorcycle shows in the United States but they give you a weekend long adventure of fun in Milwuakee.
 The show has only been going for three years now but feels like a main staple in the motorcycle world.

 Friday night kicked off the festivities for Mama Tried at UWM Panther Arena with their very first Flat Out Friday flat track racing series.
-Anyone could come and register a bike and race their hearts out in their designated classes.
-The classes were pro, kids, vintage, hooligan, and everyones favorite the goofballs.
+Anyone could come and register a bike and race their hearts out in their designated es.
+The es were pro, kids, vintage, hooligan, and everyones favorite the goofballs.
 The track was a short left hand turn only circle which made for some really exciting moments.
-The very first turn after the starting line and turn three were absolute carnage in all classes.
+The very first turn after the starting line and turn three were absolute carnage in all es.
 I even heard a story about a guy slamming into a wall and breaking his leg in pre run warm ups on turn three.

 Mark Atkins - Rusty Butcher

 By far one of my favorite moments from the weekend was seeing a lot of my friends out there tearing it up on the race track.
 People believing in themselves and doing daring shit is what I live for.
 After leaving the arena all you could see was smiles on everyone's faces and people telling stories to their friends about what they saw, reliving the moments as if their friends missed out.
 Some people went to their hotels and others went to a Pre-party at the Harley-Davidson Museum where a few bands played and a ton of beers where had.
 I played it low key that night to make sure I would get up early enough in the morning to get to the show before the crowds started to pile in.